wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 [Community Builder](https://www.joomlapolis.com)

-1. Follow the all the pre-requisite steps above
+1. Follow the all the pre-requisite at the top of this page
-2. You can play with additional settings such as machine size and so on, but, the demo application should install without needing any additional steps above and beyond what is outlined in the pre-requisite steps.
+2. You can play with additional settings such as machine size and so on in any of these demos, but, this first demo application should install without needing any additional steps above and beyond what is outlined in the pre-requisite steps.
 3. Once the application is installed, the username is "webmaster" and the password is "mnbcxz098321QQZZ".
 There are also test users and their usernames and passwords are: "testuser1" and "mnbcxz098321QQZZ" and "testuser2" "mnbcxz098321QQZZ"

 ---------------------------